 At the beginning of the 20th Century, Albert Einstein tried to save Maxwell's theory of light by inventing schemes to synchronize remote clocks using light signaling.
 Maxwell had constructed his electromagnetic (EM) theory on the central assumption that all of space was filled with æther - a peculiar medium that "carried" the oscillations of light across space.
 Unfortunately, Maxwell had expected that the Earth, moving through this æther, would create variations in light-speed if the laboratory was moving with or across the velocity of the Earth relative to the permanent æther.
 In one of the most important experiments in the history of physics, Albert Michelson demonstrated that this was not the case; light always moved at the same speed in every direction.
 Einstein redeveloped the so-called Lorentz transformations of space and time differences (from his flash-point) to save the appearances.
-This episode was analyzed extensively earlier [4] in this series, where it was shown that these transformations were only needed in mathematical field theories (such as Maxwell's) and were not a feature of physical reality, so there is no need for a mangled concept such as 'space-time'.
+This episode was analyzed extensively earlier [4] in this series, where it was shown that these transformations were only needed in mathematical field theories (such as Maxwell's) so there is no need for a mangled concept such as 'space-time'.
+Action-at-a-distance models of light were compatible with Michelson's results.

-5.2.3 EXISTENCE
+6.2.3 EXISTENCE